 Reflecting on my recent 3 month trip to India, you might want to know what items were my travel gems and saviors.
-There certainly were things I thanked the heavens for either, having brought on my trip or having found in Indian stores, as they either made life easier or gave me much peace of mind.
+There were things I was grateful to have packed for my India trip or thankful for having found in Indian stores, as they either made life easier or gave me much peace of mind.

 1. Do you drink the water in India?

 Does India have safe and drinkable H2O?
 No (Read my post: here).
 Having battled waterborne bugs for having brushed my teeth with the water, I’d list a backup water solution as a must-have.
 Here’s the low-down on some of the options out there:

 These claim to catch 99.9% of the bacteria in bad water.
 Not bad.
 I bought a Sport Berkey Portable Water Purifier for $25.
 The only drawback is the pump and water bottles require labor.
 In short, you’re getting a workout for each mouthful of squirt you make!
 These filters work, but if you lack patience like me, you’ll easily find yourself running back to the stores to buy sketchy bottled water or worse– risk brushing your teeth with the tap!!
 They’re also pretty bulky and not very light-weight either.

 It’s a little travel size plug-in heating wand that you put in your water, bringing your water to a boil in seconds!
 It comes in several sizes (mine is about 5 inches) and you can also find them India household and appliance shops!
 As for cups to boil water in– India has a wealth of stainless steel cups for mere rupees.

 I haven’t used the SteriPEN Traveler UV Water Purifier yet, but if I had to do it all again, I would.
 I’ve only heard good reviews on this forefront.
 The electric water purifier, doesn’t need hand-pumping, is the size of a screw driver and runs on AA batteries.
 Supposedly it makes 1 liter in 90 seconds!